Baked Zucchini Chips

 To store: Store extra chips in an airtight container at room temperature for up to 2 weeks.

 To freeze: Transfer the chips to a freezer-safe container and freeze for up to 3 months.
-Make sure the bag is completely sealed because if moisture seeps in, the chips will become soft and mushy.
+Make sure the bag is completely sealed, or moisture will seep in, and the chips will become soft and mushy.

 To reheat: To reheat frozen chips, pop them in an air fryer at 200°F for 4-5 minutes or in a preheated oven at 250°F for 7-8 minutes or until warm.